 Building in-house AI solutions demands substantial resources, including talent, infrastructure, and time.
 The technology landscape evolves at an astonishing pace, making it challenging for insurers to stay at the cutting edge while juggling their core business functions.
 However, in-house development can offer customized solutions tailored to a carrier’s specific needs and domain expertise.

 On the other hand, outsourcing AI solutions offers a more rapid path to adoption.
 Tech partners with domain knowledge can provide ready-made solutions that accelerate underwriting automation.
 While outsourcing may lack the customization of in-house development, it enables carriers to leverage the expertise of AI specialists who are dedicated to staying ahead of the technology curve.

 In the end, the decision between in-house development and outsourcing hinges on an insurer’s strategic goals, resources, and risk appetite.
 A hybrid approach that combines both strategies may also hold promise, allowing carriers to benefit from external expertise while maintaining control over certain aspects of development.

 In the dynamic world of insurance, AI is poised to be a game-changer in underwriting.
 This episode underscores the pivotal role AI can play in revolutionizing underwriting processes, from automating manual tasks to redefining decision-making with advanced models.
 As carriers navigate the challenges and opportunities presented by AI, the choice between in-house development and outsourcing will be instrumental in shaping the future of underwriting and the insurance industry as a whole.

 Find the transcript of the conversation here.

-Check out our full conversation on YouTube, or on your favorite podcast platform, including:
+Check out the full Unstructured Unlocked podcast on your favorite platform, including: